 HOW CAN SUPPLY CHAINS BE A SOURCE OF COMPETITIVE ADVANTAGE TO THE AUTOMOTIVE INDUSTRY?
-Develop a Build trust Develop a Leverage Leverage workforce technology to partnerships sustainability data-driven to improve management build an in the battery , agile supplier and plan for the circularity to supply intelligent, collaboration value chain to chain data-driven transition to and sustain build talent and electric supply chain future resilience and transparency culture vehicles and that helps consumer growth optimize loyalty automation inventory
+Develop a Build trust Develop a Leverage Leverage workforce technology to partnerships sustainability Data-drive. to improve agile supply management build an in the battery supplier and plan for the circularity to chain intelligent, collaboration value chain to transition to Data-driven talent and and sustain build culture electric supply chain future resilience and transparency vehicles and that helps consumer growth optimize loyalty automation inventory